-For the fiscal year endedJune 30, 2013, actual current tax liabilities were lower than reflected in the table above by\$6.9 million primarily due to a benefit for a deduction related to employee stock activity, which were recorded as increases to capital in excess of par value.
+For the fiscal year ended June 30, 2013, actual current tax liabilities were lower than reflected in the table above by\$6.9 million primarily due to a benefit for a deduction related to employee stock activity, which was recorded as an increase to capital in excess of par value.

-For the fiscal years ended June 30, 2012 and 2011, the Company did not recognize any benefit for a deduction related to employee stock activity.
-Therefore, the Company had not reduced actual current tax liabilities, or recorded any increases to capital in excess of par value, for either of these years in connection with such benefits.
+For the fiscal years ended June 30, 2012, the Company did not recognize any benefit for a deduction related to employee stock activity.
+Therefore, the Company had not reduced actual current tax liabilities, or recorded any increases to capital in excess of par value.